 Security related requirements

+PPDR networks must provide a secure operational environment.
+Security requirements should include encryption technology, support for domestic encryption algorithms, authentication for users, terminals and networks , user identification and location, air interface encryption and integrity protection ability, end to end encryption, support for third-party key management centre, system authorization management and over-the-air key updating.
+In addition to these system-level requirements, suitable operational procedures should be developed to accomplish required levels of security for information being passed across the network.
 Efficient and reliable PPDR communications within a PPDR organization and between various PPDR organizations, which are capable of secure operation, may be required.

 Notwithstanding, there may be occasions where administrations or organisations, which need secure communications, bring equipment to meet their own security requirements.

-Furthermore, it should be noted that many administrations have regulations limiting the use of secure communications for visiting PPDR users.
+Performance

 PPDR networks must be able to support the following performance requirements: high quality audio quality and intelligibility, secure communications (e.g. encryption), real time interactive text, mobile form filling, images and video, real-time video.

 To support these functions the following will be needed, fast dialling and setup of calls, high throughput with adequate guarantees of quality of service, and robustness.
 These may be accomplished through; reallocation of both uplink and downlink rates (depending on the RAN technology), increasing spectrum efficiency, ergonomic design of terminals, very good signal coverage, high terminal performance, and mobility.

+The Broadband PPDR system will support various medias such as a flexible combination between broad band video, data and narrow band voice.
+A Broadband PPDR Communication System is required to inherit the necessary standardised key characteristics of Narrowband System (such as the group call setup time).

+This section includes the requirements of broadband PPDR applications and services in terms of functional requirements, performance requirements, security requirements, interoperability requirements, adaptability requirements, compatibility requirements, reliability requirements and expansibility requirements.

 8 The evolution of broadband PPDR through advances in technology

 8.1 Current standardized solutions